 One: Your a desktop user, your laptop has not left its desk or tether to the AC outlet in years.
 Today though you leave on a vacation, that last bit of work will be knocked off on the plane then you on the beach for a week.

 Scenario Two: You hate cords, even if you next to perfectly good wall outlet your going cordless.
-That is why you purchased a laptop after all , so you could be free of the social tie that theher you to a desk and that annoying AC adapter.
-But wait, there more. lately you battery is dieing after only a few minutes.
-Why this battery is only a year old?
+That is why you purchased a laptop, after all, so you could be free of the social tie that tether you to a desk and that annoying AC adapter.
+But wait, there's more. lately, your battery is dying after only a few minutes.
+Why is this battery only a year old?

-to the rescue, well we wish.
-Fact is your battery is toast by the time these two scenarios pay out.
+M-Tech Man to the rescue, well we wish.
+Fact is your battery is toast by the time these two scenarios play out.
 Truth is there are two things that kill your battery and its lifespan.
 Always using it and never using it.

 No I am not playing word games.
 The energy in a battery is not stored as we may imagine.
 It is a organic chemical reaction were one element loses its valance electrons to another element that needs those electrons.
 This 'REDOX" is what generates the voltage in the battery.
 When you recharge the battery the process reverses and the electrons find there way home and so the process then is ready to start over again.
 However, it doesn't to this forever, after so many electron swapping cycles the chemical comes to a neutral state and your battery wears outs.
 So you users who use your battery recharge and use it again all in the same day, well you are going to use up your battery much sooner then those people who only use the battery when they actually need it.
 So, you use it you lose it.
 Rule number one, only use the battery when you have no power outlet available.
 This helps to assure you that when you need it you have plenty of electron cycles left to energize your activity.